 Benefits of Novalis

-The Nebraska Medical Center recently became the only hospital in the state to acquire the Novalis shaped beam surgery which delivers a carefully shaped and highly precise dose of high-energy radiation to treat tumors in the brain, spinal column and other parts of the body.
+Nebraska Medicine recently became the only hospital in the state to acquire the Novalis shaped beam surgery which delivers a carefully shaped and highly precise dose of high-energy radiation to treat tumors in the brain, spinal column and other parts of the body.
 Research shows that higher radiation doses may result in increased cure rates and improved tumor control.

 Conventional radiation therapy uses beams of uniform intensity, making it extremely difficult to fully treat the tumor without damaging surrounding tissue and organs.
 Often, the physician must either stop short of full treatment or continue with an increased risk of side effects.